Bed Bug Oregon

 They often get inside through:

-So, when someone finds bed bugs, the problem usually starts with accidental introduction, not poor housekeeping.
+So, when someone finds bed bugs, the problem usually starts with accidental introduction, not poor housekeeping, because they are good hitchhikers and often arrive by accident rather than because of cleanliness.

 Where Bed Bugs Commonly Spread